 Description: This course discusses how global markets impact managerial processes.
-The questions under investigation are how managers adapt their organizational practices to accommodate global and local cultures and business practices in different parts of the world.
+The questions under investigation are how managers adapt their organizational practices to accommodate global and local cultures and businesses practices in different parts of the world.
 The course explores the best practices in global strategic management, organizational design, human resource processes and organizational behavior.
-Also discussed are business strategy, Porter Models, and micromacroeconomics in global and extended enterprises.
+Also discussed are business strategy, Porter Models, and micro-macro economics in global and extended enterprises.
 Global supply chains and global operation management, with an emphasis on total quality management (TQM), are also examined.

-MEBA 425 Product Management (3 credits)
+MEBA 425 - Product Management

 Description: This course provides the student with the critical information needed to develop a product and brand strategy that generates both quick wins and long-term value.
-By completing this course, the student is able to create an activity plan to bring their brand strategy to life - both externally towards consumers and internally to employees.
+By completing this course, the student is in a position to create an activity plan to bring their brand strategy to life - both externally towards consumers and internally to employees.

-MEBA 432 Management and Innovation Strategies (3 credits)
+MEBA 432 - Management and Innovation Strategies